Published on | by redblob14

 I’ve been drinking it for around a year, off and on, and I really like the effects.
 It takes around 2 weeks to see the main improvements, but I find that when I’m using it my skin doesn’t feel like a pile of wood shavings, and it’s a nice light-pinkish in colour.

-Put it on your flakes
+Rub it into your flakes

 Research shows that when used externally, it promotes blood circulation in the small capillaries of the skin, has antiseptic qualities which prevent bacteria, and regulates pH levels on the skin.